Yandex Cloud

 1. Navigate to the folder dashboard and select Yandex MPP Analytics for PostgreSQL.

-2. Click the name of your cluster and open the Monitoring tab.
+2. Click the name of your cluster and select the Monitoring tab.

 3. To get started with Yandex Monitoring metrics, dashboards, or alerts, click Open in Monitoring in the top panel.